 “Rainstorm on Peacock Island in Berlin 1949”, an extract from Ursula’s Triumph (volume 4 of the Berlin Book) by Brewster Chamberlin

-- “Amíliti/The Silent One” – a new work by composer Dimitra Tripani, with text by Pantelis Boukalas and décor by Katherine Wise: a preview by Richard Pine of its premières in Paxos and Athens
+- “Amíliti/The Silent One” – a new work by composer Dimitra Tripani, with text by Pantelis Boukalas and décor by Katherine Wise: an account of the birth of a classic at the Paxos Festival by Richard Pine

 C.20 – an international journal